Dave Hawley: Latter years

 Hawley retired from the music scene in the late 1970s and worked as a turner at Woodhead Components in Sheffield.

 Hawley and Lynne divorced in 1983, later living with his partner Frieda Schiefermair.

-Hawley died on 7 March 2007 at St Luke's Hospice, aged 64, after a long battle with lung cancer.
+Hawley died on 7 March 2007 at St Luke's Hospice, aged 64, after suffering from long-term lung cancer.
 As a tribute, the album cover of son Richard's Lady's Bridge album, on which he was working at the time, and which was released later that same year, featured Richard in Sheffield's Club 60, on the stage where his father, some three decades previously, used to play.
 And following Hawley's death, Richard on occasion also wore his father's leather jacket on stage, such as on BBC TV's Later... with Jools Holland.
 Twelve years after his death, Richard commemorated his father with the song "My Little Treasures", which featured on his eighth studio album, Further.